sluglu/binacpp-window-port/README.md

 Switched to nlohmann/json for JSON parsing, replaced POSIX functions with Windows equivalents, and implemented CMake for the build system.

 #### Dependencies
+dependencies need to be installed separately, you can install them using vcpkg.

 	libcurl-7.56.0
 	libwebsockets-2.4.0